 FCI is managed by the Executive Committee.
-The Executive Committee consists of a Chairman, two Vice Chairmen, an Immediate Past Chairman and ten, or in the event that (for whatever reason) an Immediate Past Chairman does not form part of the Committee, eleven other members.
+The Executive Committee consists of a Chairman, two Vice Chairmen, an Immediate Past Chairman and seven, or in the event that (for whatever reason) an Immediate Past Chairman does not form part of the Committee, eight other members.
 Unless the number of members of the Executive Committee falls below 6, the Executive Committee remains validly composed.

 The Chairman shall be elected as a member of the Executive Committee for a period of two years.
 The last two years of his period of service, after having served as Chairman, will be in the capacity of Immediate Past Chairman.
 If the Chairman is not able to fulfil the leadership of the Executive Committee, the Executive Committee may appoint a substitute Chairman to fulfil the remaining period of service.

 The Executive Committee shall elect amongst itself two Vice Chairmen who will assist the Chairman in the fulfilment of his/her task.

 The Members of the Executive Committee shall be elected for a period of two years by the Council at its Annual Meeting.